Lina Khan’s nomination hearing signals a new era of tough antitrust enforcement for the tech industry

 Khan, a law professor and former FTC staffer, signaled in her testimony that she would bring an aggressive approach to regulating tech giants.
 That would mark a major reversal from the Obama era, when the agency took a largely hands-off approach to big mergers and acquisitions in the tech sector.

-Khan told senators in the last few years, new evidence has come to light showing there were “missed opportunities” for enforcement actions under the last Democratic administration.
+Khan told senators that in the past few years, new evidence has come to light showing there were “missed opportunities” for enforcement actions under the last Democratic administration.
 She said new findings show the FTC must be “much more vigilant” when it comes to large acquisitions in digital markets.
 Khan also argued she was particularly concerned about the ways in which large companies use their dominance in one market to give them an upper hand in others, an issue under intense scrutiny by Congress.

 Khan’s nomination signals that the Democratic Party intends to crack down on the tech industry, now that it controls both the White House and Congress.
 Khan is just one of several tech critics the Biden administration has tapped to serve in senior roles.
-Tim Wu, who has been critical of the industry, works on competition and technology policy on the National Economic Council; and Vanita Gupta, who has advocated for civil rights change in big tech, was just confirmed to serve in a top role at the Justice Department.
-Yet it remains to be seen if Biden will bring in more business-friendly Democrats to serve in other key roles, including in the top spot in the DOJ antitrust division.
+Tim Wu, who has been critical of the industry, works on competition and technology policy on the National Economic Council.
+Vanita Gupta, who has advocated for civil rights change in big tech, was just confirmed to serve in a top role at the Justice Department.

+It remains to be seen if Biden will bring in more business-friendly Democrats to serve in other key roles, including in the top spot in the Justice Department antitrust division.
-Democrats – even moderate ones – promoted Khan’s bona fides for the job.

-Democrats painted the 32-year-old’s rise as a powerful immigrant story and noted her academic writings, particularly on Amazon’s power, have already had a major influence on Washington’s approach to antitrust policy.
+Democrats — even moderate ones — promoted Khan’s bona fides for the job.
+They painted the 32-year-old’s rise as a powerful immigrant story and noted her academic writings, particularly on Amazon’s power, already have had a major influence on Washington’s approach to antitrust policy.

 Khan served as counsel for Democrats during the 16-month-long House antitrust investigation into large tech companies’ power that concluded last year, as well as a legal fellow for FTC Commissioner Rohit Chopra (D).
-She burst onto the scene in 2017, after publishing an article called “Amazon’s Antitrust Paradox” in the Yale Law Journal, which argued for regulators to take a broader approach to considering how a company’s dominance impacts consumers, beyond just prices.
+She burst onto the scene in 2017, after publishing an article called “Amazon’s Antitrust Paradox” in the Yale Law Journal, which argued for regulators to take a broader approach to considering how a company’s dominance affects consumers, beyond just prices.

 (Amazon CEO Jeff Bezos owns The Washington Post).